|Position:||Director of Video Technology|

 |City/State:||New Iberia, La.|

-Tate Guillotte is in his second season as the director of video technology at Nebraska in 2017, after previously serving as the assistant video director for five seasons.
+Tate Guillotte is in his third season as the director of video technology at Nebraska in 2018, after previously serving as the assistant video director for five seasons.

 Guillotte leads the video staff in providing all technology needs for the Husker coaching staff, including film exchange and breakdown of practice and game footage.
 Guillotte helps facilitate the filming and editing of all games and practice.
 With Guillotte's help, Nebraska was one of the first two schools in the country to begin shooting, editing and distributing practice video in HD.